Sebastian Sebulonsen

 Sebastian Søraas Sebulonsen (born 27 January 2000) is a Norwegian professional footballer who plays as a right-back for German club 1.
 FC Köln and the Norway national team.

-Career
+Club career

 Sola

-Born in Sola, Rogaland, Norway, Sebulonsen started playing football for hometown club Sola FK as a 13-year-old.
+Born in Sola Municipality, Rogaland, Norway, Sebulonsen started playing football for hometown club Sola FK as a 13-year-old.
 After progressing through the youth teams of the club, he made his senior debut on 24 September 2016, aged 16, in a Norwegian Second Division match against Florø.
 On 1 July 2017, he scored his first goal at senior level, contributing to a 4–1 away victory against Express in the Norwegian Third Division.
 At the end of his tenure at the club, Sebulonsen had scored 18 goals in 67 appearances for Sola.

 Viking

 On 12 December 2019, Sebulonsen signed a two-year contract with Eliteserien club Viking.
 On 21 June 2020, he made his league debut for the club in a 3–0 loss against Brann, replacing Johnny Furdal in the 68th minute.
 On 29 November, he scored his first goal for the club, opening the score with a header in the 20th minute, helping Viking to a comfortable 4–1 victory against Start.

 On 11 May 2021, his contract was extended for two more years, keeping him at Viking until December 2023.
 The next day, he was loaned out to fellow Eliteserien club Mjøndalen.
 There he made four appearances, putting in impressive performances, including one against his parent club Viking, where he provided an assist.
 On 9 June 2021, Viking recalled him from his loan.
 He scored 11 goals in 67 appearances during his time at Viking.